statamic/docs/content/collections/tags/session-set.md

 ## Multiple Variables

-You can set multiple variables at once, and reference interpolated data just like all other tags.
+You can set multiple variables at once and reference interpolated data (references to variables).

 ```
-{{ session:set likes="hats" :referral="get:ref" }}
+{{ session:set likes="hats" :visited="url" }}
 ```

 ## Tag Pair

-This tag is also available as a pair, which allows you to display any data immediately if you so desire.
+This tag is also available as a pair, which can be used to immediately display set data.

 ```
-{{ session:set likes="books" }}
+{{ session:set likes="boomboxes" }}
     <p>You like {{ likes }}, huh?</p>
 {{ /session:set }}
 ```

 ## Setting Array Data

-You can even set array data with dot notation.
+Array data can be set with dot notation.

 ```
 {{ session:set likes.books="true" likes.hats="true" }}